From a swimming pool turned urban jungle, to a church carpeted with green, these are some of the most spectacular spots that nature has taken over.

 These are in keeping with the island’s vegetation, which is mostly tundra including grasses, mosses and low-lying flowering plants.

-Nature takes over this 19th Century Welsh sea fort
+3. A 19th Century Welsh sea fort gets a natural makeover

 Do you have £60 to spare and fancy moving into a derelict sea fort off the Welsh Pembrokeshire coast?